FerretDB/FerretDB/docs/auth.md

+# Task description

+* Instead of using one global PostgreSQL connection pool, separate pools should be shared by all client connections with the same username and password.

-FerretDB should handle the client's authentication commands and use provided credentials to authenticate in PostgreSQL.
+* FerretDB should handle the client's authentication commands and use provided credentials to authenticate in PostgreSQL.

-createUser, dropUser, etc
+* Implement createUser, dropUser, etc. commands.
 Update listCommands to include requiresAuth.
 Update connectionStatus to include authInfo.